 2. UI/UX Design Requirements

 Design is absolutely the most important aspect when it comes to user interaction and retention.
-The UI/UX design’s level of complexity and sophistication can significantly impact your development budget.
+The UI/UX design’s level of complexity and sophistication can significantly impact your user retention and native vs cross-platform cost budget.

 Design level | Features | Estimated cost |